siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 What matters is adequacy of steering, not sameness of inner carrier.

-## What This Note Commits To
+## What This Chapter Commits To

-This note commits only to the following:
+This chapter commits only to the following:

 - recognition can be understood physically as selective matching;
 - resonance is the key physical feature in that matching;